How to Optimize Your Website for ChatGPT Recommendations

 This guide covers what actually works.
 No vaporware, no theory.
 Just what the data shows.

-How ChatGPT Decides What to Recommend
+How Does ChatGPT Decide What to Recommend?

 ChatGPT operates through a multi-layered trust model.
 It doesn't rank websites by keyword density or domain authority directly.
 Instead, it evaluates which sources feel most credible, relevant, and useful in context.